spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 ##### Server to server Take Damage RPC gym
 * Tests AActor::TakeDamage.
 * Contains a set of cubes placed in four quadrants of the level.
-AActor::TakeDamage RPCs are called on random cubes.
-If the cube is not authoritative on the server a cross server RPC will be called from AActor::TakeDamage.
-Upon recieving the RPC the cube will display the ShotDirection member of FPointDamageEvent.
+AActor::TakeDamage is called twice on random cubes, once with a FPointDamageEvent input and once with a FRadialDamageEvent input.
+If the cube is not authoritative on the server a cross server RPCs will be called from AActor::TakeDamage.
+Upon recieving the RPCs the cube will display the HitLocation member of FPointDamageEvent and Origin member of FRadialDamageEvent.
 * To setup the gym, adjust the settings in "SpatialOS Settings -> Editor Settings -> Launch -> Launch configuration file options -> Server Workers" to include 4 servers in a 2x2 grid.
   * Set both "Rectangle grid column count" and "Rectangle grid row count" to 2
   * Set "Instances to launch in editor" to 4
 * Adjust the setting "SpatialOS Settings -> Debug -> Spatial Debugger Class Path" to `BP_VerboseSpatialDebugger`.
-* If it is working correctly, you will see "10 10 10" appear over the top of each cube intermitantly.
-This represents the HitLocation data being sent using a cross server RPC inside a PointDamageEvent object.
+* If it is working correctly, you will see "10 10 10" and "20 20 20" appear over the top of each cube intermitantly.
+This represents the HitLocation data being sent using a cross server RPC inside a PointDamageEvent object and the Origin of RadialPointDamage event.

 -----
 2019-11-15: Page added with editorial review